giottachou/resume-cv/README.md

 1. First Certificate in English, Cambridge (Level B2)
 2. Certificate in Advanced English, Cambridge (Level C1)
 3. Certificate of Proficiency in English, Michigan (Level C2)

 #### German:
 1. Zertifikat B1, Goethe Institut

+##### Informatics knowledge:
+- Use of Microsoft Word and Powerpoint
+- Use of Adobe Photoshop and Dreamweaver
+- Use of Wordpress for site construction
+- Programming languages: C, C++,Java,Python,Perl,SQL,HTML,PHP,CSS

+###### Seminaries:
+- 01/12/18: Prticipation in “MLH Local Hack Day 2018”
+- 29/01/19: “Post-Quantum Cryptography, Transparent
+Lotteries and Zero Knowledge Proofs”
+- 05/02/19: “Safety on Internet”
+- 19/02/19: “Gender Gap in IT”

+####### Volunteering Activities:
+- Volunteering work as a Robotics teacher assistant for teaching robotics to kids(1st to 6th grade)

+######## Hobbies:
+- Cooking
+- Piano/Painting
+- Aerial Dance/Yoga

 ```markdown
 Syntax highlighted code block